DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 revive the previous century’s definition of communism for the next one.
 Before the Bolsheviks’ 1917 seizure of power in Russia, Social Democrats in Europe had interpreted this phrase as the promise of an emancipated future beyond capitalism.
-As Marx emphasised, it would only possible to create this new society once all of the possibilities of the old system were exhausted.
+As Marx emphasised, it would only be possible to create this new society once all of the possibilities of the old system were exhausted.
 The Left’s day-to-day struggles for political democracy and economic prosperity were helping to speed up the evolution of